JaCGamingGuy/neopass/README.md

 # Neo Password Manager
 (only for Debian based systems)

+-A simple to use CLI based password generator and manager.

+-Easily generate, view and delete strong passwords that are stored LOCALLY.

-NeoPass uses AES-128-CBC for encryption and HMAC-SHA256 for authentication.
+-NeoPass uses AES-128-CBC for encryption and HMAC-SHA256 for authentication.

 ## Installation Instructions